Ingredients

 - Peel and trim the asparagus.
 For pan-roasting, you definitely want to peel away the more fibrous skin and trim the woody bottoms.
 Then slice them crosswise into one-inch or two-inch pieces.
 Begin slicing from the top down to preserve the delicate tips.

 - Add aromatics and seasonings.
 If you like, add a couple of tablespoons of minced shallots, onion, or garlic right at the end of cooking.
-Then sauté just until the aromatics begin to soften and turn brown.
-Like roasted asparagus, sautéed spears are best served immediately.
+Then sauté just until the aromatics begin to soften and brown.

 Air Frying

 - Season and oil the asparagus.
-Coat the asparagus in olive, avocado, or your favorite cooking oil.
 It can be helpful to trim the asparagus to slightly shorter than the width of the fryer basket.
-Season the spears with salt before you air fry them.
+Coat the asparagus in oil and season with salt.

 - Air fry in a single layer.
-Place the spears in the fryer basket, leaving at least a tiny space between the spears (you may need to fry them in batches).
-Begin checking thinner spears after eight or ten minutes for doneness.
-Very thick stalks can take up to 15 minutes to become nice and fork-tender.
+Place the spears in the fryer basket, leaving space between the spears (you may need to fry them in batches).
+Begin checking thinner spears after six to eight minutes for doneness.
+Very thick stalks can take up to 15 minutes to become fork-tender.
 Always taste one to know if they're done.

 To Grill